-The Company classified its financial liabilities as subsequently measured at amortized cost which include trade and other payables.
+The Company classified its financial liabilities as subsequently measured at amortized cost which include amounts payable, accrued liabilities and due to related parties.
 The Company derecognizes a financial liability when its contractual obligations are discharged or cancelled, or they expire.